 If you want to try Linux, you’ll need to choose a Linux distribution.
-There are hundreds of different Linux distributions, but some are better to start with than others.
+There are hundreds of different distributions, but some are better to start with than others.
+These are the best Linux distributions that we recommend for beginners.

 Linux distributions are now very easy to try.
 You just have to download them and use a tool to create a bootable USB drive or burn a bootable DVD.
 You can then restart your computer and boot from the removable media to use the Linux distribution in “live” mode.
 In live mode, the Linux distribution will run from the bootable device without tampering with your system.
 If you decide you want to install the Linux distro on your computer, you can do it from the live environment.